-Acupuncture can be used as one part of a multi-disciplinary treatment approach for chronic benign pain.
+Acupuncture can be used as part of a multi-disciplinary treatment approach for chronic benign pain.
 Acupuncture may also be a helpful adjunctive treatment for nausea or vomiting associated with chemotherapy.
 It is a form of Traditional Chinese Medicine that uses the careful insertion of very fine needles into the body at specific points.

-Acupuncture is less likely to be effective as a stand-alone therapy, and at our facility, it is used in the context of comprehensive medical treatment.
-This might include participation in complementary programs such as physical therapy, the spine clinic, the fibromyalgia group, the online headache program, or the chronic pain management program.
-A clear medical diagnosis is required before acupuncture treatment begins, and a physician referral is therefore required.
-It is important for patients to participate concurrently in self-care activities such as independent exercise, self-massage techniques, and stress management as acupuncture is generally not used as a long-term maintenance therapy.
+Acupuncture is less likely to be effective as a stand-alone therapy, so it is used in the context of comprehensive medical treatment.
+This might include participation in programs such as physical therapy, the spine clinic, the fibromyalgia group, the online headache program, or the chronic pain management program.
+A clear medical diagnosis is required before acupuncture treatment begins and a physician referral is needed.
+It is important for patients to participate concurrently in self-care activities such as independent exercise, self-massage techniques, and stress management.
+Acupuncture is generally not used as a long-term maintenance therapy.

-If you are interested in receiving acupuncture, your first step should be to speak to your doctor.
+If you are interested in receiving acupuncture, your first step is to contact your doctor.
 Physicians can refer appropriate patients for acupuncture treatments.
-Once our department receives the referral, we will call you to book your first three appointments.
-The first appointment is a one hour introductory class which will provide you with important information about how to prepare for and what to expect from your acupuncture sessions.
-It will also allow you the opportunity to ask any questions you might have.
-Next, you will receive a series of several private acupuncture treatments.
-After the acupuncture trial is completed, the acupuncturist will assess the results and report them to your physician.
+Once our department receives the referral, we will call you to book your private acupuncture treatments.
+Your acupuncturist can answer your questions and will assess the results of your treatments and report to your physician.